Staff

 Circular Dichroism

-Synchrotron radiation circular dichroism Publications
+radiation circular dichroism

 Tagliavini, V.; Honisch, C.; Serratì, S.; Azzariti, A.; Bonchio, M.; Ruzza, P.; Carraro, M. Enhancing the biological activity of polyoxometalate–peptide nano-fibrils by spacer design.
 RSC Adv.
 2021, 11, 4952-4957.